SCullman/Al.Fable.Markdown/README.md

-# Markdown - ControlAddin for BusinessCentral
+# Markdown - ControlAddin for Business Central
 This simple ControlAddin enables the input of formatted text in Markdown with immediate preview as html.
-Each change is also available again within Business Control.
+Each change is also available again within Business Central.
 Instead of using vanilla Javascript, the development happens in F# using Fable and Elmish and of course AL.

 ## Setup environment